dlabate/SPACe/README.md

 2. Place the platemap (already filled out and available [here](SPACe/Images_example/BR00115126/Jump_Consortium_Datasets_cpgmoa_AssayPlate/platemap.xlsx) in the same directory as your experiment_path (image folder).
 Please note that we have already set the best hyperparameters for running the pipeline on the JUMP-MOA dataset.
 Rename the image folder as follows: Jump_Consortium_Datasets_cpgmoa_AssayPlate.
 3. Follow the installation instructions in this [README.md](https://github.com/dlabate/SPACe/blob/master/README.md)
 4. Follow the instructions on how to run the program here: [run_SPACe.md](https://github.com/dlabate/SPACe/blob/master/run_SPACe.md)
 5. The expected output consists of four folders: Step2_MaskP1, Step3_MaskP2, Step4_Features, and Step5_DistanceMaps.
 An example of the desired output for BR00115126 can be downloaded from the following link: [SPACe_Results_BR00115126](https://s3.console.aws.amazon.com/s3/upload/space-results)
+Runtime for BR00115126 with GPU: Tesla V100-PCIE-16GB, CPU: Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz, and RAM: 251GB.
+The program finished analyzing experiment BR00115126 in 6.81 hours.

 ## **Running SPACe**